-Who Runs the Royal Family?
-The Women!
+All the Ways Women Are Running the Royal Family

-In many classic fairy tales, the princess is portrayed as a damsel in distress, waiting to be rescued by her handsome prince.
-However, the women of the British royal family hardly fit this mold.
-In fact, they are arguably the true leaders of the British monarchy.
+In most fairy tales, the princess has historically been portrayed as a damsel in distress, waiting to be rescued by her handsome prince.
+Obviously, the women of the British royal family hardly fit this mold.

-Now, this isn't just because the current and longest reigning ruler, Queen Elizabeth II, happens to be a woman.
-It also isn't simply because women are the ones who give birth to the future heirs to the throne.
+This isn't only because Queen Elizabeth II, on the throne now for more than 68 years, making her the United Kingdom's longest-reigning monarch ever—is a woman.
+Or because it's the women who literally give life to the family, birthing the future heirs to the throne.

-No, these women are powerful royals because they embody true leadership qualities and carry them out to promote progressive change.
-They connect to the masses, make every royal duty that much more interesting and they pull us in whenever they step out and don their crowns (or tiaras) in public.
+No, these women are powerful because they embody true leadership qualities and carry them out to promote progressive change.
+They connect to the masses, make every appearance that much more interesting and they pull us in whenever they speak in public.

-In honor of International Women's Day, which is on Friday, March 8 this year, here's a closer look at the nine reasons why the women are the ones who really rule the royal family.
+In honor of Women's History Month and International Women's Day on March 8, here are nine reasons why the women are the ones who make the royal family go 'round.

-From Princess Diana to Meghan Markle: See How the Royal Family Impacts Fashion Around the World

 Even before her reign, Queen Elizabeth knew the importance of serving her country.
-According to the Imperial War Museum, 14-year-old Princess Elizabeth broadcasted a message to evacuees during the Children's Hour radio program back in 1940 and called for them to have courage during World War II.
+In 1940, with World War II raging in Europe, a then-14-year-old Princess Elizabeth broadcast a message to evacuees during the Children's Hour radio program about the importance of trying to remain brave and to reassure the nation's youth that England's military forces would stand strong against the enemy.

-This wasn't her only involvement with the war.
-Per the museum, Her Royal Highness joined the Auxiliary Territorial Services at age 19 and became a trained driver and mechanic with the rank of Second Subaltern.
+The future queen also joined the Auxiliary Territorial Services at age 19 and became a trained driver and mechanic with the rank of Second Subaltern.
 Just a few months later, the royal moved up to Junior Commander—a position that was the equivalent of captain.

-What's more, the BBC reported the Queen used ration coupons to pay for her wedding dress material before she married Prince Phillip in 1947.
-She's a fighter and she's always prepared to rally the troops...literally and figuratively.

 Samir Hussein/Samir Hussein/WireImage